1972–73 Australian region cyclone season: Tropical Cyclone Bella

 Cyclone Bella developed over the Arafura Sea on 20 March.
 It struck North Territory before dissipating on 25 March.

 Tropical Cyclone Paula

 The next system, Cyclone Paula, formed southwest of Indonesia on 16 March.
 Paula moved southwestward and dissipated about six days later.

-Severe Tropical Cyclone Flores
+Severe Tropical Cyclone Thirteen

-The strongest tropical cyclone of the season developed in the Banda Sea on 26 April.
+The most intense tropical cyclone of the season developed in the Banda Sea on 26 April.
 The storm peaked with a barometric pressure of 950 mbar.
 The storm struck the island of Flores before dissipating on 29 April.
 Widespread destruction of houses, schools, and bridges was reported in four of the island's districts.
-53 on Flores were killed, and 21 perished in the sinking of a Timorese fishing ship, the Oarbiru.
+53 on Flores were killed, and 21 perished in the sinking of a Timorese fishing ship, the O Arbiru.
 Additionally, over 1,500 fisherman were reported lost at sea.
 The area's remoteness kept information about the cyclone's effects from reaching the news for over a month.
 The storm killed a total of 1,650 people, making it the deadliest tropical cyclone recorded in the Southern Hemisphere.